Why Bottle Depots are an Essential Service During COVID-19

 Did you know that a bottle depot is an essential service during COVID-19?

-Bottle depots in Alberta are currently open amid the coronavirus pandemic for many reasons; if you wonder when – or if – you can return beverage containers for a refund, you’re in luck.
+bottle depot calgary is currently open amid the coronavirus pandemic for many reasons; if you wonder when – or if – you can return beverage containers for a refund, you’re in luck.

 In Alberta, new provincial restrictions ensure that the beverage container recycling industry is protecting the safety of customers and staff.
 With these new safety measures in place, Albertans ask what rules they must follow to recycle their beverage containers.

-Recycling helps protect the environment, which is why bottle depots are an essential service.
+bottle recycling depot Calgary helps protect the environment, which is why bottle depots are an essential service.
 Here are answers to common questions about what your local bottle depot is doing to ensure the safety of staff and customers.

 Is my local bottle depot open during the pandemic?